halbalbalhal/study-platform/README.md

 Link for the site -> bit.ly/stdpltfm

-This web app is createdto give people new knowledge and skills
+This web app is created to give people new knowledge and skills